victoriiasilva/cat_meow_prediction_project/README.md

 ### data

-You can find the row data here: https://www.kaggle.com/datasets/andrewmvd/cat-meow-classification
+You can find the raw data here: https://www.kaggle.com/datasets/andrewmvd/cat-meow-classification

 ### steps:
 1. We performed some exploratory analysis of the dataset and the audio.
 We decided which features would be relevant to the prediction